cloudberrydb/cloudberrydb/concourse/pipelines/README.md

   test_trigger ............. : True
 ======================================================================

-NOTE: You can now set the pipeline with the following:
+NOTE: You can set the developer pipeline with the following:

 fly -t gpdb-dev \
     set-pipeline \